shex-validate

 -e, --endpoint <NAME> Endpoint with RDF data (name or URL)

--r, --result-format <FORMAT> Ouput result format [default: compact] [possible values: turtle, ntriples, rdfxml, trig, n3, nquads, compact, json]
+-r, --result-format <FORMAT> Ouput result format [default: details] [possible values: turtle, ntriples, rdfxml, trig, n3, nquads, compact, details, json]

 -o, --output-file <FILE> Output file name, default = terminal